mozilla/firefox-translations-training/README.md

   [Usage instructions](docs/task-cluster.md).
 - [Snakemake](https://snakemake.github.io/) - a file based orchestrator that can be used to run the pipeline locally or on a Slurm cluster.
   [Usage instructions](docs/snakemake.md).
 (The integration will not be actively maintained, since Mozilla is switching to Taskcluster)

+## Experiment tracking

+Marian training metrics are parsed from logs and published using a custom module within the `tracking` directory.
+More information is available [here](docs/tracking.md).

 ## Learning resources